Sustainability At PGIM Real Estate

 U.S. Green Building Council (USGBC)

-The U.S. Green Building Council (USGBC) is a 501(c)(3) non-profit organization committed to a sustainable future through cost-efficient and energy-saving green buildings.
-The organization encompasses 77 local chapters, more than 30,000 member companies and organizations, and more than 185,000 LEED Accredited Professionals and Green Associates.
+The U.S. Green Building Council (USGBC) is a 50l(c)(3) non-profit organization committed to a sustainable future through cost-efficient and energy-saving green buildings.
+The organization encompasses nearly 12,000 member companies and organizations and more than 200,000 LEED professional credential holders.
 The USGBC leads a diverse constituency that includes builders, environmentalists, corporations, nonprofit organizations, elected officials, teachers and students.

 ULI Greenprint Center for Building Performance